cynber/CPSC-210-Doggo-Bingo/README.md

   _Glaucous-winged Gull_, etc.)
 - Spotting the makes / models / colors of vehicles driving by on the highway or past a certain location

-<sup>3</sup> - Example games include basic BINGO rules (completing a row, column or diagonal) or blackout BINGO
+<sup>3</sup> - Example games include basic bingo rules (completing a row, column or diagonal) or blackout bingo
 (completing the entire board).
-At first, the game will only include a blackout BINGO option.
+At first, the game will only include a blackout bingo option.

 <sup>4</sup> - A few "Prediction Based Board" examples include:
 - Events that will occur during an election (ex.
 "Party X will win electoral district Y", "Candidate P will be